Cisc0-gif/RTEditor/README.md

 * Displays current mouse position (x, y)
 * Change any variable of any data type during Runtime
 * Set fullscreen and restart game with a key press
+* Draggable window that stays on screen if camera moves

 ## How to use